SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Experiments and results

 \subsection{Experimental Settings}

-The experiments are divided into two parts: Diffusion-based data augmentation and downstream classification.
-The diffusion model is implemented based on a 1D U-Net and is trained exclusively on the original training set.
-It employs 1000 diffusion steps with a cosine noise schedule and is optimized using the $x_0$-prediction objective with the Adam optimizer (learning rate: 1e-5, batch size: 128) for 20,000 iterations.
-A conditional dropout rate of 0.05 is applied during training to enhance generalization.
-During sampling, we use DDIM with 500 steps to generate synthetic samples.
-All pretrained classifiers used during the generation process are implemented using Crossformer and are trained solely on the original training set.
-For sparse-aware sampling, the hyperparameters involved are empirically set to 200 iterations (\textit{iter}), a neighborhood radius ($\epsilon$) of 3.0, and a learning rate ($\eta$ ) of 10.0 during optimization.
-The confidence threshold for filtering sparse samples is set to 0.15.
+The experiments consist of diffusion-based data augmentation and downstream classification.
+The diffusion model is built on a 1D U-Net~\cite{aristimunha2023synthetic} and trained only on the original training set with 1000 diffusion steps (cosine noise schedule).
+It uses the $x_0$-prediction objective and Adam (lr=1e-5, batch size=128) for 20,000 iterations.
+A conditional dropout rate of 0.05 is applied.
+During sampling, DDIM with 500 steps is used.
+The involved pretrained classifier (Crossformer) during the generation is trained on the original training set for 100 epochs using SGD (lr=0.01), and 128-dimensional semantic representations are extracted from the last fully connected layer.
+For SASS, hyperparameters are set to 200 iterations (\textit{iter}), a neighborhood radius ($\epsilon$) of 3.0, a learning rate ($\eta$ ) of 10.0, and a confidence threshold of 0.15.

-Following the settings in~\cite{wang2024enhance}, we randomly shuffle the original training data and the generated samples during the experiments.
-The resulting augmented dataset, which is twice the size of the original training set, is then used for downstream classification.
-We evaluate the performance using three different backbone classifiers.
-During training, we employ the SGD optimizer with an initial learning rate of 0.01, which is reduced by a factor of 0.1 at the 60th epoch.
-The batch size is set to 256, and all models are trained for 100 epochs.
-All results are reported as the mean over three runs with different random seeds.
+Following~\cite{wang2024enhance}, original training and generated samples are shuffled to form an augmented dataset twice the original size, used only for training while test sets remain fully real.
+To ensure class balance, the synthetic data followed the same class distribution as the training set.
+Downstream classifiers are trained with SGD (initial lr=0.01, decayed by 0.1 at epoch 60), batch size 256, for 100 epochs.
+Results are averaged over three runs with different random seeds.
+All experiments are conducted in PyTorch 2.3.0 on an NVIDIA RTX 4090 GPU.

+To evaluate the data augmentation performance of our proposed approach, we adopt three backbone models: Crossformer~\cite{zhang2023crossformer}, TDCT~\cite{wang2024transformer}, and STCNet~\cite{yang2025stcnet}.
+More details about these backbone architectures and the corresponding parameter settings are provided in the Supplementary Material.